 “I have been to three other supervisor conferences and this is by far the best of them.
 The location of the event was an integral part of the learning experience; the ability to bond with the other attendees in an essentially remote location allowed each of us to really discuss the talking points of each session and get immediate feedback regarding the class as well as our shared experiences and agency similarities.
 The sessions themselves were immediately relevant to what I am experiencing in my agency and the presenters have first-hand knowledge and experience with the challenges that are unique to public safety communications and civilian law enforcement.”

 — Jennifer Garner, Telecommunications Coordinator, Pearland Police Department, Pearland, TX

 “I’ve been a supervisor for over 15 years, and I strongly recommend all levels of supervisors to attend this training.
-Joe Serio has put together a first-class team of instructors for the 911 Supervisor retreat that tie in excellent topics that are applicable to supervisors.
+Adam & Joe have put together a first-class team of instructors for the 911 Supervisor Training Event that tie in excellent topics that are applicable to supervisors.
 They created an environment in which we were able to freely express and share ideas, struggles, and solutions.”

 — Carlos Eric Montoya, Communications Supervisor, Leander Police Department, Leander, TX